Shahandasht: Elias Tangeh Cave

 Elias Tangeh Cave is located in 85 km northeast of Tehran, 75 km south of Amol city in Shahandasht village.
 The use of the name As Tangeh Cave is common among the people of the region.
 The cave is located on the southwestern slope of Elias Tangeh valley.
 There is a dirt road of livestock crossing about 2 km in the distance between Shahandasht village To the entrance of the cave.

-Other attractions are Kabutar Keli cave, Shona plain, Takhtesangi (slate), historical and mud houses as well as the three-arched (setaq) crypts, Imamzadeh Elias, Cheshmeh Khozak and Tekiye Shahandasht (mosque).
-During the previous years, many stone inscriptions with Kufic script appeared in this village.
-This village is a small part of Amard and Amol thousand years old antiquity.

-Souvenirs of this village are cherries, sour cherries, apples, walnuts, raspberries, blackberries, pears, apricots due to its mountainous nature.
-Of course, mountain bread and the special bread for the people of Mazandaran are also given to tourists in this village.
-This village is 1500 meters above the sea level.
-Alleys, springs and gardens of Shahandasht are also beautiful and spectacular and there have hospitable people.